 Bird Definition Bird Definition 1

-Bird (noun) — an animal with wings that can fly owing to its construction and feathers that cover their small or large body.
+Bird (noun) — an animal with wings that can fly owing to its feathers that cover their small or large body.
 They lay eggs and build nests to keep their families warm.
-When spring comes, you can visit forests or parks and listen to birds that can sing and calm your nervous system.

 Part of speech: